 This pump is designed to handle most non-volatile, non-flammable liquids containing specified entrained solids.
-Do not attempt to pump volatile, or flammable liquids which may damage the pump or endanger personnel as a result of pump failure.
+Do not attempt to pump volatile, flammable or corrosive liquids which may damage the pump or endanger personnel as a result of pump failure.